By Kerrie Lee Brown

 How do you get over something like that right before the season really even starts?

 Hopefully you have people around you to keep you positive.
 The first couple weeks were really hard.
 I was trying to recoup after surgery but I kept thinking about what I would do next.
-The best thing I did was keep up with the nutrition side of my training because getting to the gym was a bit difficult.
+The best thing I did was keep up with the nutrition side of my program because getting to the gym was a bit difficult.
 I knew I could keep my bodyweight in line by eating well, which would make the recovery and training that much better and faster.

 How much do you think it set you back coming into the West coast portion of the Nationals?